PipedreamHQ/docs/docs/notebook/inspector/README.md

 <img alt="Inspector" src="./images/inspector.png">
 </div>

-Clicking on an event from the list shows the event data ([`$event`](/notebook/dollar-event/)) in the inspector, as well as the entire execution details of the pipeline for that event.
+Clicking on an event from the list shows the event data ([`$event`](/notebook/dollar-event/)) in the inspector, as well as the entire execution details of the workflow for that event.

 Let's review each of the Inspector's components and fields below.